+(3) Request to Modify or Revoke the Certificate for the Plant, or Require Duke Energy Indiana to File a Rate Case to Evaluate How Much Investment in Edwardsport Is “Used and Useful” or Initiate a Special Proceeding.
+CAC’s primary request in this proceeding is that the Commission “modify or revoke the certificate” for the Plant per Indiana Code § 8-1-8.7-5, stating the Commission should find that continued “implementation of the [clean coal] technology will not serve the public convenience and necessity”.
+Although the Commission is not granting the request at this time, the Commission will continue to consider this option afforded to it by the legislature to protect ratepayers.

-(3) Special Proceeding.
-Lastly, Mr. Schlissel requests the commencement of a special proceeding to review options that would ensure that the fully embedded cost of electricity from Edwardsport is comparable to the cost of alternative sources, such as the MISO markets and/or other generating facilities on the Company’s system.
-As noted in this proceeding, and previous others, IGCC generation technology brings complexities that are fully appreciated by this Commission.
-The 2012 and 2016 Settlement Agreement, and the proposed 2018 Settlement Agreement provide protections for ratepayers, and we are not convinced that an investigation at this time would add any value beyond the oversight already afforded in these proceedings.
-In addition, Duke Energy Indiana has already announced that it will be filing a rate case in 2019 and to open an additional regulatory proceeding would be duplicative.
-Accordingly, we decline CAC’s request.
+Alternatively, CAC asks that Duke either file a rate case to determine how much of the investment in Edwardsport is actually fully “used and useful” or to initiate a special proceeding to consider options that would ensure that the fully embedded cost of electricity from Edwardsport is comparable to the cost of alternative sources, such as the MISO markets and/or other generating facilities on the Company’s system.
+IGCC generation technology brings complexities that are fully appreciated by this Commission, but the Commission continues to be concerned about the escalating costs and will take seriously its forthcoming evaluation of whether Edwardsport is “used and useful” for purposes of ratemaking.
+Given that Duke Energy Indiana has already announced that it will be filing a rate case in 2019, we decline CAC’s request at this time to order Duke to come in for a rate case or to initiate a special proceeding; however, should Duke not file this rate case in 2019, the Commission retains the authority and discretion to initiate, on its own motion pursuant to Ind.
+Code § 8-1-2-51 or the petition of non-Settling Parties meeting the standing requirements of Ind.
+Code § 8-1-2-54, additional Commission proceedings or phases of Commission proceedings to further examine Edwardsport irrespective of when DEI files its next rate case.
+CAC-CX-8.

 Evaluation of the Reasonableness of the 2018 Settlement Agreement.
-Having addressed the key issues raised by the CAC, we turn to our consideration to the reasonableness of the 2018 Settlement Agreement.
-After hearing and considering the evidence, we conclude that the terms and conditions of the 2018 Settlement Agreement, in total, offer a fair, just and reasonable resolution of the matters at issue in this proceeding.
-We also find that, as a whole, the 2018 Settlement Agreement, including the implementation of the Step 2 Rates, will result in just and reasonable rates, will provide significant benefits to customers and is in the public interest.
+After hearing and considering the evidence, we conclude that the terms and conditions of the 2018 Settlement Agreement, along with the additional requirements we have ordered herein, offer a fair, just and reasonable resolution of the matters at issue in this proceeding.
+We also find that the 2018 Settlement Agreement, with the addition of the 2020 O&M cap and the 2018-2020 capital maintenance cap we have ordered herein, will result in just and reasonable rates, will provide significant benefits to customers and is in the public interest until we have our “used and useful” evaluation of Edwardsport.